AICC/CMI-5_Spec_Current/cmi5_spec.md

 <a name="first_statement_au"></a>
 ### 7.1.1 First Statement API Call
-The AU MUST issue a statement to the LRS after being launched, initialized, and ready for learner interaction using the Initialized verb as described in Section 9.3.2.
+The AU MUST issue a statement to the LRS after being launched, initialized, and ready for learner interaction using the "initialized" verb as described in Section 9.3.2.

 <a name="last_statement_au"></a>
 ### 7.1.2 Last Statement Call
-The AU MUST issue a Terminated statement to the LRS as described in Section 9.3.8 as the last statement in a session.
+The AU MUST issue a "terminated" statement to the LRS as described in Section 9.3.8 as the last statement in a session.

-Once the AU has determined that the session will end (e.g. by user action, timeout or some other means) the AU SHOULD issue a Terminated statement.
+Once the AU has determined that the session will end (e.g. by user action, timeout or some other means) the AU SHOULD issue a "terminated" statement.

 <a name="type_statement_au"></a>
 ### 7.1.3 Types of Statements
 The statements issued within an AU session could fall within the following categories:

-* "cmi5 defined" - Statements using cmi5 defined verbs, category id as defined in section 9.6.2.1, and context template.
+* **cmi5 defined** - Statements using cmi5 defined verbs, category id as defined in section 9.6.2.1, and context template.
-* "cmi5 allowed" - Statements using any verb and cmi5 context template (but NOT including cmi5 category id as defined in section 9.6.2.1).
+* **cmi5 allowed** - Statements using any verb and cmi5 context template (but NOT including cmi5 category id as defined in section 9.6.2.1).
-* "cmi5 not-allowed" - Any statements not conforming with the cmi5 specification.
+* **cmi5 not-allowed** - Any statements not conforming with the cmi5 specification.

-"cmi5 allowed" statements posted by the AU MUST occur between cmi5 statements using the "Initialized" verb and the "Terminated" verb. "cmi5 allowed" statements are not considered in cmi5 defined session management and satisfaction rules.
+"cmi5 allowed" statements posted by the AU MUST occur between cmi5 statements using the "initialized" verb and the "terminated" verb. "cmi5 allowed" statements are not considered in "cmi5 defined" session management and satisfaction rules.

 <a name="content_launch"></a>
 # 8.0 Content Launch Mechanisms